 - Limit social contact to the bare minimum and stay home if possible

-- Ask neighbors, friends, and family members early on if you need help getting groceries or medication
+- Consider asking neighbors, friends, and family members to help getting groceries or medication

 - Always keep your insurance card ready with a list of current medications and pre-existing conditions